LucasBarrionuevo/LucasBarrionuevo/README.md

 I'm passionate about web development and design in all its forms, helping people to build and improve their online presence.

-Other than that, I like to spend my time playing and watching soccer, e-sports and craft beer brewing.<p/>
+Other than that, I like to spend my time playing and watching soccer, e-sports and crafting beer brewing.<p/>

 <h3 align="left">Languages and Tools:</h3>